Stocks are nothing more than pieces of paper — whether physical or virtual. They represent real money, but on their face, they’re just contracts.

 You probably know that I don’t like risk.
 When I play the stock market, I want the greatest rewards at the lowest risk.
 I suggest that you take the same position.

 When it comes to stock futures, my principles remain the same.
 But what are stock futures?
-And how can you trade them wisely?
+And how to trade stock futures?

 What Are Stock Futures?